kosher9/tech_event/README.md

 # Tech_Event

-> A website to see upcomming tech related events
+> A website to see upcoming tech related events
 ![](images/preview.png)

 ## live demo